Salivary Gland Infection: What It Is and How We Treat It

 Since a salivary gland infection can spread to other parts of your body, it is important to get treated right away to prevent serious complications.
 The exact treatment for a salivary gland infection depends on the severity of the infection.
 Generally, treatment involves antibiotics and increased hydration to stimulate saliva production.
 For more severe infections or recurring infections, surgery may be necessary.
 Surgery for a salivary gland infection might involve removing a blockage such as a tumor or salivary stone or removing a small part of the salivary gland.
 If you think you have a salivary gland infection, contact us right away.

-Dental Implants, WV • About Mountain State OMS At Mountain State Oral and Facial Surgery, we understand that getting a dental implant or other surgical procedure is a big deal - and we're here to help!
-Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 ^ 304-345-1092 ^ mtstateoms.com ^ 6/12/2021 ^ Associated Words: dental implants Charleston WV ^
+Dental Implants, WV • About Mountain State OMS As oral surgery specialists, we here at Mountain State Oral and Facial Surgery use the latest technology and advanced techniques to provide a supreme level of care.
+Mountain State Oral and Facial Surgery, Main practice Address: 1215 Virginia St. E, Charleston, WV 255301 ~ 304-345-1092 ~ mtstateoms.com ~ 9/22/2021 ~ Page Terms:dental implants Charleston WV ~